paschal533/crowdflow/README.md

-﻿# FundBrave
+﻿# CrowdFlow

-FundBrave is a decentralized fundraising application built for fundraising organizations around the world, where users can create a fundraising campaign, Share the campaign on any social media platform, Donate to a fundraiser with a Ethereum token and print the receipt of their donations.
+CrowdFlow is a decentralized fundraising application built for fundraising organizations around the world, where users can create a fundraising campaign, Share the campaign on any social media platform, Donate to a fundraiser with a Ethereum token and print the receipt of their donations.

 # 🛠 Technology Stack & Tools